Voltage: 230V, Frequency: 50Hz

 Letters from Burma by Aung San Suu Kyi

-- a series of 52 poignant letters written by Burma's leading voice for human rights and democracy.
+- a series of 52 poignant letters written by Myanmar (Burma)'s leading voice for human rights and democracy.
 Her letters reveal insight into the effect of political decisions on ordinary citizens' lives.

 Useful words & phrases